-- the trade mark is identical or confusingly similar to another one that has been used in Mexico or abroad prior to the date of filing of the application, and it is applied to the same or similar products or services, provided that the party who asserts the greater right for prior use proves they have used the trade mark continuously in Mexico or abroad prior to the mentioned filing date or declared use; then the applicable statute of limitations is three years as of the date the Trademark Gazette that published the disputed registration was put into circulation; - the registration was granted on the basis of false information mentioned in the application.
+- the trade mark is identical or confusingly similar to another one that has been used in Mexico or abroad prior to the date of filing of the application, and it is applied to the same or similar products or services, provided that the party who asserts the greater right for prior use proves they have used the trade mark continuously in Mexico or abroad prior to the mentioned filing date or declared use; then the applicable statute of limitations is five years as of the date the Trademark Gazette that published the disputed registration was put into circulation; - the registration was granted on the basis of false information mentioned in the application.
 The applicable statute of limitations is five years as of the date on which the Trademark Gazette that published the disputed registration was put into circulation; - a senior registration exists for a trade mark identical or similar to that covered by a junior registration, and the goods or services covered thereby are similar or identical in nature.
 The applicable statute of limitations is five years from the publication date of the Trademark Gazette detailing the disputed registration; - registration is obtained by the agent, representative, user or distributor without the authorisation of the owner of the foreign trade mark registration.
-No statute of limitations applies to this action; or - a general cause of invalidity is available and it relies on the granting of registration against any provision of the IPL or of the law in force at the time registration was granted.
+No statute of limitations applies to this action; - A registration that was obtained in bad faith.
+No statute of limitations applies to this action; (introduced in the amendments to the law effective since August 10, 2018); or - a general cause of invalidity is available and it relies on the granting of registration against any provision of the IPL or of the law in force at the time registration was granted.
 This cause of cancellation has no statute of limitations.